process-engine/example_processes/ParallelGateway/README.md

 This sample implements its own [Skeleton Application](), which will add the `ParallelGateway` BPMN to your local database.
-So after setting up your BPMN studio and installting, building and starting the `ParallelGateway` app, you are good to go.
+So after setting up your BPMN studio and installing, building and starting the `ParallelGateway` app, you are good to go.
 You can now open `localhost:8080` and start the `ParallelGateway` process.

 ## What it does

-It runs five exection paths that run in parallel to each other, each simulating a different scenario.
+It runs five execution paths that run in parallel to each other, each simulating a different scenario.

 ## How to verify that it worked